Why Zero Waste Laundry ?

 This recipe works best on a 40 degree heat and use one scoop for a normal load, you can use double if you have some tougher stains to shift.

 And, with any homemade laundry recipe that uses Soap Flakes or grated Castile Soap it’s best to run a load on a really hot wash once a month to ensure there’s no build up of soap.

 There’s really no need for a fabric conditioner.
-If you like the smell of fabric conditioner then you can just add a few drops of essential oil to your laundry detergent.
-However, be careful not to add too much as essential oils can build up.
+If you like the smell of fabric conditioner then you can make up some muslin sachets of dried herbs / flowers such as Rosemary and Lavender to pop in your drawers or wardrobes.
+You can also add a few drops of essential oils to the dried herbs / flowers.

 If you find that your towels feel a bit scratchy without a fabric conditioner then just add a couple of tablespoons of white vinegar to the rinse cycle.